 Solution and overall approach

-SKC has developed a modular sick pay program which takes the various key influence factors of sick pay dynamics within insurance into account.
+SKC has developed a modular sick pay program which takes the various key influence factors of sick pay dynamics within the insurance into account.
 These include

 - a sophisticated case selection,

 - a risk-based, cause-specific management,

 - the work support through resources and organization, as well as